wp-plugins/opentickets-community-edition/readme.txt

 * initial public release

 == Upgrade Notice ==

+= 1.10.16 =
+Thanks to H.T. (@ht-2) we now have a German Translation.
+1.10.16 includes this translation.

 = 1.9.0 =
 WooCommerce 2.3.x was recently released.
 OpenTickets Community Edition v1.9.x enables WC2.3 compatibility.
 Upgrade to version 1.9.x around the time you upgrade WooCommerce to 2.3.x.